Applefest at Ravenswood Historic Site in Livermore

 Practical details about Ravenswood Historic Site

-- Two annual community events are held at Ravenswood: the Old-Fashioned Ice Cream Social on the second Sunday in August and the Victorian Yuletide on the second Sunday in December.
+- Check website for dates: two annual community events are held at Ravenswood — the Old-Fashioned Ice Cream Social on the second Sunday in August and the Victorian Yuletide on the second Sunday in December.